The Geometric Unitary Kudla Conjecture: Convergence of formal Fourier--Jacobi series

 For the proof of \fref{Theorem}{thm:symmetric_formal_fourier_jacobi_series_dimension}, we employ the strict lexicographic ordering, which we denote~$\prec$, on ascending~$h$\nbd{}tuples of non-negative rationals:

+and let~$\preceq$ be the associated non-strict ordering.
 Under this ordering the set of ascending~$h$\nbd{}tuples of non-negative rationals is an ordered monoid.
-We extend~$\prec$ to positive semi-definite~$m \in \MatD{h}(F)$ via the sorted tuple of the diagonal entries of~$m$.
-We write~$m \sim (m_1,\ldots,m_h)$, if the sorted tuple of its diagonal entries agrees with~$(m_1,\ldots,m_h)$.
+We extend~$\prec$ to positive semi-definite~$m \in \MatD{h}(E)$ via the sorted tuple of the norms relative to~$F / \QQ$ of the diagonal entries of~$m$.
+We write~$m \sim (m_1,\ldots,m_h)$, if the sorted tuple of these norms agrees with~$(m_1,\ldots,m_h)$.